eksl/Wheres_my_money/README.md

 App was created with React, React Router and Sass.

 ## Future of project
-- Connect app with Firebase server (for now data id stored in LocalStorage)
+- Connect app with Firebase server (for now data is stored in LocalStorage)
 - Add registration and login
 - Improve layout